DesperC/Awesome-Splatoon3-Hacking/README.md

 ### Texture Replacement
 - Hex Editor.
 Any hex editor will do.
 Personally, I use [HxD](https://mh-nexus.de/en/)
 - Image Editor (Duh)
+- [Blender](https://www.blender.org/) to check how the texture looks on the model

 ### Model Replacement
 As of now, Splatoon 3 model replacement is not possible.
 The encryption on the models hasnt been cracked yet but as more nintendo games start to use the same encryption, I'm sure its just a matter of time.
 For now, here is an incomplete list on what you WILL need because I cannot predict the future